tranthanhnhatkhoa/bbrb/Readme.md

 6. Troubleshooting
 6.1 Windows may requires .net framework v4 and vc redist 2015
-6.2 If the bot doesn't authenticate or doesn't earns Microsoft points delete all settings file in C:/User/Username/AppData/Local/Elephant7 and start the app again!
+6.2 Delete all settings file in C:/User/Username/AppData/Local/E7 if the bot doesn't authenticate, doesn't earns Microsoft points, internet doesn't work.
 6.3 If the bot doesn't start delete points.sqlite in the app folder.
 6.4 Run the bot as adminstrator.
 6.5 Send me a dump with process explorer.